chikanov/EventApp/README.md

 ## BookingBackgroundService
 ** Description: **
-    This is a service that runs the program all the time and tries to process booking from the queue and change the status to Confirmed and add the processing date.
+    This is a service that runs the program all the time and tries to process booking and change the status to Confirmed and add the processing date.
 ** Example: **
-    User creates a booking by passing the event ID.
-The controller creates the booking and puts it in a queue.
-The BookingBagroundService tries to take the booking out of the queue, changes the status to Confirmed, and adds the processing time.
+    Every 10 seconds, the service polls the database for new pending bookings, processes all bookings in parallel, changes the status to cofirmed, and fills in ProcessedAt with the current date time.
+** Used synchronization primitives and why they are needed ** Critical section protection in BookingService.
+The competitive problem here is classic: two threads read AvailableSeats > 0 at the same time, both decide to create a reservation, and the number of reservations exceeds the number of seats.
+A private lock field has been added to BookingService.
+This ensures that only one thread passes through the critical section at any given time.
+** Parallel processing in BookingBackgroundService **
+Previously, the background service processed requests sequentially.
+Now it processes multiple requests simultaneously while protecting the storage update.
+** An example of an overbooking scenario. **
+Given: an event with 5 seats and 20 competing requests.
+Expected: exactly 5 successful bookings, 15 - NoAvailableSeatsException, AvailableSeats = 0.

 ## Get list of Events